mrksbnch/fld-grd/README.md

 ## Usage
 ### HTML
 `Fld Grd` works with one container element and a set of child elements.
-You can use whatever class names you want and it's also possible to change the data attribute names.
+You can use whatever class names you want, and it's also possible to change the data attribute names.

 ```html
 <div class="fld-grd">